-Rarotonga is a haven for keen snorkellers, with sweeping barrier reefs, an abundance of tropical fish, and suitable conditions all year round.
+Rarotonga is a haven for keen snorkelers, with sweeping barrier reefs, an abundance of tropical fish, and suitable conditions all year round.
 For more information on snorkelling safety (including avoiding the infamous Stonefish), you can visit the Snorkel Rarotonga website.

-For travellers who prefer land over sea, walking tours and rental scooters are a popular way to see the island.
-If you don’t have a motorbike license and want to hire a scooter, you’ll need to obtain a Cook Island driver’s license from the police station in Avarua.
+For travellers who prefer land over sea, walking tours and rental mopeds are a popular way to see the island.
+If you don’t have a motorbike license and want to hire a moped, you’ll need to obtain a Cook Island driver’s license from the police station in Avarua.
 There, you’ll need to present your driver’s license, pay a fee, get your picture taken and take a practical driving test around the block.

 4. Bali, Indonesia

 What list of nearby holiday favourites would be complete without Bali, Australia’s tropical neighbour in the north?
 Just a six-hour flight from Sydney (and under four hours from Perth) the lively island has long been an Australian favourite for its food, culture, and stunning landscapes.

 There’s no shortage of things to do and see in Bali, so knowing where to start can be difficult if you’re only travelling for a short time.
 However, if tropical serenity is your goal, then places like the Bukit Peninsula, Ubud, and Seminyak won’t disappoint.
 Seminyak is a mere 20-minute drive from Denpasar airport, making it a popular choice for travellers who want to hit the beach without delay.
 With luxury resorts, fine-dining experiences, and relaxed cafes, Seminyak is the ideal combination of beach-side bliss and comfortable convenience.